muggy8/improbable/from-me-to-me/ov0N9MnO.md

 "A couple weeks?
 I thought the exams happened today!?
 At the very most, yesterday!"

-Mikay was rather surprised by my statement but Phanna just responded as if everything was completely natrual.
+Mikay was rather surprised by my statement but Phanna just responded as if everything was completely normal.

-"That's just how moving between timelines is sometimes.
-You find yourself in the future, sometimes, you find yourself in the past."
+"That's just how moving between timelines is.
+Sometimes, you find yourself in the future, sometimes, you find yourself in the past."

 yet, for me, there's nothing normal about this situation.